hci-a-if-its-2019/final-project-dwipangga/README.md

 ---

-## Part A: Usability Evaluation
+## Part A: Let's Evaluate The Usability of The Target

-### 1. Brief Description of Participants
+### 1. Know Our Participants

+Let we introduce some people that kind enough to help our task.

 #### a.
 Description of Participant 1
 - A Male Student
 - 21 Years Old
 - Study at ITS, Departement of Physics (2016)
-- Medium-Low level of IT Knowledge
+- Relatively medium level of IT Knowledge

 #### b.
 Description of Participant 2
 - A Male Student
 - 21 Years Old
-- Study at ITS, Departement of Information Sistems (2016)
+- Study at ITS, Departement of Information System (2016)
-- Medium-High level of IT Knowledge
+- Relatively advanced level of IT Knowledge

 #### c.
 Description of Participant 3
-- A Male Student
+- A Male Student <!-- Who is this? -->
 - 21 Years Old
 - Study at ITS, Departement of Informatics (2016)
-- Medium-High level of IT Knowledge
+- Relatively advanced level of IT Knowledge

-### 2. Evaluation Script
+### 2. What our participant should do?

+Here is some ~~extremely torturing~~ tasks that we will ask the participant to do it.

+1. Please search a computer part in Viraindo.
+(The computer part can be anything depend on innterviewer)
-1. User searching some parts in Viraindo
+2. Please search some other computer parts in Viraindo (if the time still enough)
-2. User searching the most cheapest 1 TB External Hard Drive

 ### 3. Transcript

+Just yet another generic transcript.
+Consider to read it if you're interested how ~~sad~~ our participants complete the tasks.

 ```
 Note:
 P: Participant, M1: Deddy, M2: Akmal, M3: Dennas